Elizabeth Fry: Slavery

 After the abolition of the slave trade in the British Empire, slavery remained in European colonies.
 Thomas Fowell Buxton became a leader in its abolition.
 Elizabeth Fry in particular campaigned for abolition in Danish and Dutch colonies.

 Reputation

 One admirer was Queen Victoria, who granted her an audience several times before she was Queen and contributed money to her cause after she ascended to the throne.
-Another admirer was Robert Peel who passed several acts to further her cause including the Gaols Act 1823.
+Another admirer was Robert Peel who passed several acts to further her cause including the Gaols Act 1823 (4 Geo.
+4. c.
+64).

 In 1842, Frederick William IV of Prussia went to see Fry in Newgate Prison during an official visit to Great Britain.
 The King of Prussia, who had met the social reformer during her previous tours of the continent promoting welfare change and humanitarianism, was so impressed by her work that he told his reluctant courtiers that he would personally visit the gaol when he was in London.